Regional anesthesia is a type of anesthesia. It blocks pain to a part of the body without causing sleep.

 Leading up to your procedure:

-- Take medications prescribed by your doctor.
+- Take any medicine recommended by your doctor.

 Description of Procedure